MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/8-log-in-system/Readme.md

 ## 1. Use Case Description

-As an Admin, I want to create a new patient profile, so that I can register their personal details and medical history
+As a (non-authenticated) Backoffice User, I want to log in to the system using my credentials, so that I can access the backoffice features according to my assigned role.

 ## 2. Customer Specifications and Clarifications

-The client has outlined that the Admin Role should possess the functionality to add new patient profiles.
+The client has outlined that the (non-authenticated) Backoffice User Role should possess the functionality to log in.

-The patient's email, phone number and medical record number must be unique.

-The profile is stored securely in the system, and access is governed by role-based permissions.

-Attributes are :

-- Patient Name
-- Birth Date
-- Gender
-- Medical Record Number
-- Phone Number
-- Medical Conditions
-- Emergency Contact
-- Appointment History
-- Email

 ## 3. Diagrams